-Windfoil Zone first came across Bug foils last summer, when searching the internet to build our famous windfoil brand guide.
+Windfoil Zone first came across Bug foils in 2017.
 We were quite impressed by this brand, offering 100% carbon foils at a very low price comparing to the competition.
-We made a contact with Bug and started a very friendly relationship with their founder, Rajko.
+We got in touch with Bug and their founder, Rajko.

-We have recently received the Bug freeride foil to review it.
+We have recently received the Bug freeride foil.
 The foil is indeed made in carbon, very light, and with a beautiful varnished finish.
 The size of the front wing is impressive, and is really the perfect weapon for light wind conditions.

 In the following, we have combined a review of the Bug foil by Jason Clarke, followed by an interview of Rajko Žužek, founder of BUG FINS.